 Even though people around the world seem eager to travel again after two years of Covid-induced constraints, tour operators and travel agencies, who cater to inbound foreign tourists in India, are still quite concerned, reported The Economic Times.

-According to experts, the government’s lack of global marketing and advertising, entry restrictions associated with Covid-19 protocols, expensive flights, and the absence of e-visas for important markets like the UK and Canada are among the reasons for lower foreign arrivals.
+According to industry experts, the government’s lack of global marketing and advertising, entry restrictions associated with Covid-19 protocols, expensive flights, and the absence of e-visas for important markets like the UK and Canada are among the reasons for lower foreign arrivals.

 Rajiv Mehra, president of the Indian Association of Tour Operators (IATO), said that he does not expect foreign visitors to surpass 35 per cent of pre-Covid levels till March 31.
 While talking to The Economic Times, he said, “This is because of high hotel rates and airfares and no e visas for UK and Canada.
 China is not there at all so there is no business from China and Hong Kong.
 There is not much traffic from Russia as per Russian tour operators.”